csswizardry/csswizardry.github.com/_posts/2013-11-22-taming-data-tables.md

 `table`s are a pain to work with, there are no two ways about it; they’re horrible.
 Tonnes of similar-looking, heavily-nested markup that is completely inflexible.
-One of the biggest problems I even encountered was working on [Sky Bet](http://www.skybet.com/), whose content is almost exclusively data tables, and making `table`s’ cells line up nicely _not only_ with each other, but also with those cells in other `table`s on the page.
+One of the biggest problems I ever encountered was working on [Sky Bet](http://www.skybet.com/), whose content is almost exclusively data tables, and making `table`s’ cells line up nicely _not only_ with each other, but also with those cells in other `table`s on the page.